100 Nifty Facts About New Jersey, USA

 Damage on the coast of New Jersey from Hurricane Sandy

-• In 2013, a scandal erupted when a huge traffic jam was intentionally created for political reasons by appointees of New Jersey Governor Chris Christie.
-The ensuring federal investigation went on for years, with two people being sentenced to prison, but the convictions were overturned in 2020.
+100. In 2013, a scandal erupted when appointees of New Jersey Governor Chris Christie intentionally created a huge traffic jam for political reasons.
+The ensuing federal investigation went on for years, with two people being sentenced to prison, but the convictions were overturned in 2020.